pandle/astro-pi-2022-23/README.md

 ## Training model to recognize the objects in the ISS

+What we have learned:

 * creation the catalogue of objects in the ISS
 * training of the model with those objects (and people of the ISS team)
 * testing with the ISS web site

+## Experiment on the Space

+What we have learned: